-The Middleton Society, the philanthropic society of the University of Wisconsin School of Medicine and Public Health, honors alumni, faculty and friends who support hope and encourage the scientists, clinicians, teachers and students who translate hope into action.
-The Society was founded in 1989 by the Wisconsin Medical Alumni Association and reflects a broad range of support for the School.
+The Middleton Society represents alumni, faculty and friends whose support inspires hope and empowers the scientists, clinicians, educators and students who turn that hope into action.
+Founded in 1989 by the Wisconsin Medical Alumni Association, the Society reflects a legacy of commitment to advancing health and discovery.

 How we make a difference: